femiayodeji/flappy-bird/README.md

 # flappy-bird
-A remake of flappy bird game where play fly the bird as far as you can without hitting a pipe.
+A remake of flappy bird game where player flies the bird as far as you can without hitting a pipe.